AI · Cross-border discovery

 • A DACH Mittelstand publishes German-language thought-leadership on the home-market website.
 ChatGPT sees German-corpus content.
 The US buyer asks in English.
 The cross-border supplier is not cited.

-The AI-engine citation rebuild for cross-border suppliers.
+The AI-engine placement rebuild for cross-border suppliers.

 • Platform-tuned variants.
 Where the cross-border supplier targets specific AI-engine corpora across ChatGPT, Claude, Perplexity, and Copilot, the surface is tuned per platform.